WellthCare

 These targets aren't about perfection.
 They're about lowering the probability of a failed visit across your workforce.

-Benefits teams already design around human reality-copay friction, navigation, access, and ease of use.
+Benefits teams already design around human reality—copay friction, navigation, access, ease of use.
 Connectivity belongs in that same category.
-If your strategy assumes telehealth will be used early (and used often) as a first line of care, then the network conditions employees actually live with become a direct input into adoption and outcomes.
+If your strategy expects telehealth to be used early and often as a first line of care, the network conditions employees actually live with become a direct input into adoption and outcomes.

 When visits fail, the cost impact shows up later as avoidable escalation.
 And culturally, it shows up even faster: employees decide “telehealth doesn't work,” stop trying, and your investment turns into shelfware.